imryan/booker/README.md

 Booker
 ===
-Simple room reservations for offices.
+An app for reserving rooms and other items in the office.
-Originally designed for MST in Freehold, NJ.
+Built for MST in Freehold, NJ.

 TODO
 --